 \subsection{Loss Functions}

 To train teacher models, we minimize the loss functions between the teacher outputs and the ground labels.
 We refer to these losses as \textit{supervision losses}.
-To train student models, we minimize the loss functions between the student outputs and the soft labels, which are generated by the teacher models or the student models in the previsou generation.
-For these loss functions, we refer to them as the \textit{distillation losses}.
+To train student models, we minimize the loss functions between the student outputs and the soft labels, which are generated by the teacher models or the student models in the previous generation.
+We refer to these loss functions as the \textit{distillation losses}.

 \textbf{\textit{Supervision Losses}}.
 For facial action units detection, we use a sum of class-reweighted binary cross entropy (BCE) functions.
 We reweight the losses using $p_c$ based on the ratios between positive samples and negative samples in the training data.